drohmer/CSE104/A_html_css/03_box/readme.md

 ### Inline

 Inline is used to display element with a _text-like_ behavior.
-Inline elements has width and height that adapts to its content and cannot be set from the CSS style.
+Inline element has width and height that adapts to its content and cannot be set from the CSS style.
 Padding and margin are acting on left and right (similarily to margin in written paper), but are not adapted to work for top and bottom.

 Tags highlighting words with some properties such as `<a>`, `<em>`, `<strong>` have by default inline display behavior.